-What If I Don't Get the Services I Want From My Mental Health Plan?
+What If I Don't Get the Services I Want From My MHP?

-Your mental health plan must have a process for you to work out a complaint or problem about any issue related to the specialty mental health services you want or are receiving.
+Your MHP must have a process for you to work out a complaint or problem about any issue related to the specialty mental health services you want or are receiving.
 This is called the problem resolution process and it could involve:

-- 1. The Grievance Process: an expression of unhappiness about anything regarding your specialty mental health services or the mental health plan. - 2.
-The Appeal Process: the review of a decision (e.g., denial, termination, or reduction to services) that was made about your specialty mental health services by the mental health plan or your provider. - 3.
-The State Hearing Process: the process to request an administrative hearing before a state administrative law judge if the mental health plan denies your appeal.
+- 1. The Grievance Process: an expression of unhappiness about anything regarding your specialty mental health services or the MHP. - 2.
+The Appeal Process: the review of a decision (e.g., denial or changes to services) that was made about your specialty mental health services by the MHP or your provider. - 3.
+The State Hearing Process: the process to request an administrative hearing before a state administrative law judge if the MHP denies your appeal.

-Filing a grievance, appeal, or requesting a State Hearing will not count against you and will not impact the services you are receiving.
+Filing a grievance, appeal, or State Hearing will not count against you and will not impact the services you are receiving.
 Filing a grievance or appeal helps to get you the services you need and to solve any problems you have with your specialty mental health services.
-Grievances and appeals also help the mental health plan by giving them the information they can use to improve services.
-When your grievance or appeal is complete, your mental health plan will notify you and others involved, such as providers, of the final outcome.
+Grievances and appeals also help the MHP by giving them information they can use to improve services.
+When your grievance or appeal is complete, your MHP will notify you and others involved of the final outcome.
 When your State Hearing is decided, the State Hearing Office will notify you and others involved of the final outcome.
 You can learn more about each problem resolution process below.